rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

   loop: "{{ users }}"
 ```

-We can use the example seen during the study of stored variables to improve it.
+We can use the example seen while studying stored variables to improve it.
 Use of a stored variable:

 ```bash
 - name: /home content